olga-terekhova/physicians-availability/README.md

 But the population is bigger too, so maybe the access is **harder**?

 Both suggestions sound plausible, so let's look at the data.
-We need to compare a **ratio** between the number of health care professionals and the population broken down by **regions**, like this:
+We need to compare a **ratio** between the number of healthcare professionals and the population broken down by **regions**, like this:

 <img src="docs/phys-viz-draft.png" width="312">